 Using This Database

-Use this site to advocate for more local options at your grocery stores.
+Use this site to inform yourself and connect directly to local farms and ranches, and to advocate for more local options at your grocery stores.

 So, if you can, the best thing to do is cut out the middleman and buy directly from the farm.
 You’ll be able to see where your food comes from, talk to the people who grow it, and strengthen your local community.